 The vine was discovered to be grown outside homes as a decorative element.
 Locals named the vine Madeleine because the grapes become ripe and are harvested a few days around the Feast Day of Mary Magdalene.
 This parent is responsible for Merlot’s distinctive early ripening attribute.

-Merlot vines are distinct for large, loose groupings of plump grapes.
+The vines of Merlot are distinct for large, loose groupings of plump grapes.
 In comparison to Cabernet Sauvignon, Merlot skins are much thinner, producing fewer tannins in the winemaking process.
 Merlot has, traditionally, been a well-suited blend for Cabernet because the grapes ripen around two weeks earlier in the harvesting season.

 Merlot produces more sugars than Cabernets, which leads to a mitigated malic acid content.